 There is no set schedule for the commencement of new groups.
 New groups are announced and formed during the last two months of an existing group.
 New groups start, on the average, about once a year.

 The Workshop opened in 1985 and there have been 32 groups in addition to 12 groups for beginners.
 In 2019, Groups 31 & 32 are continuing and Group 33 will begin.
 With the passing of our colleague, Larry Drake, in 2016, we are no longer offering additional groups for beginners.

 Joining A Group (Professional Actors)

-If you are interested in joining a group contact us and your name goes on a list.
-When a new group is announced, we communicate to everyone on the list and invite them to a free seminar with Stephen Book.
+If you are interested in learning more about joining a group contact us and your name goes on a list.
+When the formation of a new group is announced, we communicate to everyone on the list and invite them to a free seminar with Stephen Book.
 The seminar is a presentation on the nature and scope of the workshop, a description of what occurs in class, and an opportunity to have your questions answered.
 The seminar will also include a presentation on the pros and cons of traditional acting classes.
 The seminar is our substitution for auditing.

 After attending the seminar, everyone is given an opportunity to apply to the new group.
 The primary application is a personal meeting with Stephen Book.
 After that meeting there may be an additional step such as an audition.
 Not everyone who applies is accepted.
 Attending the seminar is a prerequisite for meeting with Stephen and joining the workshop.

 The experiential curriculum proceeds in a sequential order:

 - How to Improvise–Basic Technique of Improvisation, including Essential Starters, Physical Doing, Inner Doing, Vocal Doing